tpn006/mr_software/README.md

 * and lastly a file containing peak information in a .bed format.

 There is one optional input as of now:
-* an output file to write output to.
+* `-o` an output file to write output to.
 If the option is not used, the tool uses the default which is sysout The plan is to have the output be a required directory to create the .png of the motif logos and the .html to easily view all results.

 # File format